1997–98 FC Basel season

 The 1997–98 Fussball Club Basel 1893 season was their 105th season since the club's foundation.
+Following their promotion in the 1993–94 season this was their fourth consecutive season in the highest tier of Swiss football.
 René C. Jäggi was the club's chairman following the annual general meeting the year before.
-FC Basel played their home games in the St. Jakob Stadium.
-Following their promotion in the 1993–94 season this was their fourth consecutive season in the highest tier of Swiss football.
+FC Basel played their home games in the St. Jakob Stadium, which was situated in the south-east of the city, neighboring the municipalities of Muttenz and Münchenstein.
+This was to be the last season of this stadium, it was to be knocked down and replaced by the St. Jakob-Park by the beginning of 2001.